 - The driver does not want to be punished for reckless conduct.

 - The driver has a warrant out for his or her arrest.

 In hit and run cases, the drivers are usually caught, eventually.
 Surveillance cameras are everywhere and these accidents are frequently caught on camera, which helps to identify the vehicle.
 Police conduct investigations to identify the driver such as locating damaged vehicles in car repair shops.
 They also put out as much information about the accident as they can when seeking the public’s help in identifying the driver.

-If you or a loved one has sustained injuries in a pedestrian accident, contact a Los Angeles pedestrian accident attorney at the Law Offices of Howard Craig Kornberg to schedule a consultation.
+If you or a loved one has sustained injuries in a pedestrian accident, contact a pedestrian accident lawyer at the Law Offices of Howard Craig Kornberg to schedule a consultation.
 We will go over the accident, injuries, police report, and discuss financial recovery options.